weij5678/NYC-FinalTaxi/docs/Results.md

 ### a. **Rush Hour Inference**

 #### **MANOVA Inference**
-- The MANOVA test was conducted to examine differences across clusters for the following variables:
+- The MANOVA test was conducted to examine differences across rush hour clusters for the following variables:
   - **IsRaining**, **Tip Percentage**, **Trip Miles**, **Trip Time**, **Temperature**, **IsRaining** ,and **Black Car Fee**.
   - These specific variables were chosen to determine whether trip characteristics and weather variables vary across clusters.
 Additionally, since only the first principal component had a distinct loading while other components contributed minimally, we excluded principal components from this analysis.
 - The test yielded a p-value of **<2.2e-16**, which is much smaller than the 5% significance level.
 Thus, we reject the null hypothesis, indicating that these variables differ significantly across the clusters.